SyncfusionExamples/ej2-javascript-csp-example/README.md

 # ej2-javascript-csp

-This repository contains demos of Syncfusion JavaScript control with CSP header enabled
+This repository contains demos of Syncfusion JavaScript Grid control with CSP header enabled.

+> To know more about Content Security Policy (CSP), refer this [link](https://ej2.syncfusion.com/javascript/documentation/common/troubleshoot/content-security-policy).